Project-alphaa/Slenderman/README.md

 [![](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/nb3aNdVWtk)

 ### **📘 Description**
 The Infected Slenders have spread across the globe and wiped out the entire human race.
 You are the last key human survivor in a world overrun by these entities.
 The Slenders are horrifying creatures with unnaturally long thin bodies and distorted, blurred faces.
 They are drawn to humans and any sound they make.
-How long can you avoid their terrifying chase and survive in this desolate world?
+How long can you last their terrifying chase and survive in this desolate world?

 The Slenderman mod includes a multiplayer map experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.